electron/packager/readme.md

 The `Foo Bar.app` folder generated can be executed by a system running OS X, which will start the packaged Electron app.
 This is also true of the Windows x64 build on a system running a new enough version of Windows for a 64-bit system (via `Foo Bar-win32-x64/Foo Bar.exe`), and so on.

 ### [Programmatic API](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md)

-## Building Windows apps from non-Windows platforms

-Building an Electron app for the Windows platform with a custom icon requires editing the `Electron.exe` file.
-Currently, electron-packager uses [node-rcedit](https://github.com/atom/node-rcedit) to accomplish this.
-A Windows executable is bundled in that node package and needs to be run in order for this functionality to work, so on non-Windows host platforms, [Wine](https://www.winehq.org/) 1.6 or later needs to be installed.
-On OS X, it is installable via [Homebrew](http://brew.sh/).

 ## Related